-Talk to a Knowledgeable Temecula Defense Attorney Today
+Talk to a Knowledgeable Temecula Identity Theft Defense Attorney Today

 If you've recently been accused of identity theft, you need to get legal advice.
-At the Law Office of Nicolai Cocis, our Temecula criminal defense lawyers have the experience and skill you need for you to feel confident in your defense.
+At the Law Office of Nicolai Cocis, our lawyer has the experience and skill you need for you to feel confident in your defense.
 We are committed to delivering our clients high-quality representation.
-We provide top legal representation to individuals who have been arrested in Murrieta, Temecula, Menifee, Wildomar, Lake Elsinore, Hemet, Corona, Banning or Riverside.
+We provide top legal representation to individuals who have been arrested in Murrieta, Temecula, Menifee, Wildomar, Lake Elsinore, Hemet, Corona, Banning, or Riverside.